wlv-rgcl/rgcl-blog/posts/_news/2022-09-07-RGCL-25th-anniversary-day23.md

 <img style="float: right; margin:30px 30px 30px 30px" src="{{ site_url | relative_url }}/medias/2022-09-07-RGCL-25th-anniversary-day23_pict11.jpg">
 <p>&nbsp;</p>
+**Victoria Yaneva** was originally a Master's student at the University of Plovdiv and, in November 2011, when Prof Mitkov was receiving his first Doctor Honoris Causa award there, he sought to recruit a Master's student with knowledge of Psychology and fluency in Bulgarian to complete coreference annotation for the [FIRST project](https://rgcl.wlv.ac.uk/news/2022-08-10-RGCL-25th-anniversary-day3/).
+Victoria was the clear winner at the interviews, and after two months of work at RGCL, she had impressed the project leads to such an extent that she was offered a PhD studentship with the Group.
-**Victoria Yaneva**, who originally came to RGCL as a coreference annotator on the FIRST project, and then went on to be a PhD student, an early-career researcher, and finally a lecturer with us, said:
+After her PhD, she went to be an early-career researcher, and finally a lecturer with us.
+Here is what she said:
 > “It was inspiring to see so many women at RGCL who excel in a traditionally
 > male-dominated area.
 Their example and support has been crucial for the
 > success of many PhD students and early career researchers.”